pfrankw/fjson/README.md

 - fjson_free_element() Recursively frees the `fjson_element_t` structure.

 ## How to use it
-As I said, this is a Finite State Machine parser that operates byte per byte.
+This is a Finite State Machine parser that operates byte per byte.
 This means that you can literally start to download a json document and parsing it on-the-fly without the need of caching it.
 It is easy:
 1. Allocate the `fjson_t`structure